-- A. The credentialing process ensures the appropriate selection and evaluation of qualified providers to participate within the provider network service delivery system. - B. The PIHP is responsible for the oversight of the credentialing and re-credentialing decisions made by LCCMH.
+- A. All providers, whether organizational or professional practitioner, desiring to provide billable services, must be enrolled as a qualified provider within the LCCMH Provider Network. - B. The credentialing process ensures the appropriate selection and evaluation of qualified providers to participate within the provider network service delivery system. - C. The PIHP is responsible for the oversight of the credentialing and re-credentialing decisions made by LCCMH.
 LCCMH and its subcontract providers will have a credentialing and re-credentialing policy in full compliance with Region 10 Credentialing and Privileging Policy (#01.06.05) and subcontracted providers will be monitored for compliance by Region 10.(42 CRF 438.230)